named-data/NDN-packet-spec/interest.rst

    MustBeFresh = MUST-BE-FRESH-TYPE
                  TLV-LENGTH ; == 0

-The presence or absence of the ``MustBeFresh`` element indicates whether a content store may satisfy the Interest with stale Data.
+The presence or absence of the ``MustBeFresh`` element indicates whether a content store or other in-network storage may satisfy the Interest with stale Data.
 See :ref:`FreshnessPeriod` for more information.